-- Educational modules: Lectures, cases, and other forms of delivery are used in the third and fourth year curriculum.

-- Post-rotation exams: Each student, for core rotations, is required to pass a post-rotation exam to assure that the expected medical knowledge has been acquired.
-In addition to the experiences received in the clinical training sites, students are expected to read in the assigned text and complete all curricular assignments to prepare for these exams.

-- Objective Structured Clinical Performance Examinations (OSCE) and Standardized Patients (SPs): OSCEs and standardized patient exercises demonstrate the student's ability to perform clinical skills and to evaluate patient presentations for the most common disorders found in adult and pediatric patients.
-SP exercises or OSCE's will be done at the end of each block.
+- 1. Educational modules Lectures, cases, reading assignments and other forms of delivery are used in the third and fourth year curriculum. - 2.
+Students Logs (Procedure Logs) Students are expected to submit clinical patient logs and procedure logs. - 3.
+Question Bank Review Students are required to complete the 150 COMBANK questions during all clinical rotations in order to receive credit for the rotation. - 4.
+Osteopathic Manual Medicine Completion of OMM special assignments and participation lab during Call Back Fridays for core rotations is required. - 5.
+Objective Structured Clinical Performance Examinations (OSCE) and Standardized Patients (SPs) OSCEs and SP exercises demonstrate the student's ability to perform clinical skills and to evaluate patient presentations for the most common disorders found in adult and pediatric patients.
 Multi-station OSCEs will be given at end of first, second, and third years.
 These include taking a medical history, performing a physical examination, evaluating signs and symptoms to formulate a differential diagnosis, performing or assessing the results of diagnostic exams to evaluate and narrow a differential diagnosis, and common early management scenarios.

-- Clinical Rotation Evaluation: Competency-based rating forms are used by preceptors to evaluate each student's clinical skills and the application of medical knowledge in the clinical setting.
-The CUSOM competency-based evaluation is based on the following core competencies in each area:

-- 1) Osteopathic Philosophy and Osteopathic Manipulative Medicine

-- 2) Medical Knowledge

-- 3) Patient Care

-- 4) Interpersonal and Communication Skills

-- 5) Professionalism

-- 6) Practice-Based Learning and Improvement

-- 7) Systems-Based Practice